Walden: Conclusion

 By an infirmity of our natures, we suppose a case and put ourselves into it, and hence we are in two cases , the actual and the supposed at the same time, which is to be in a dilemma,

-Through an infinity of our natures, we suppose a case, and put ourselves into it, and hence are in two cases at the same time, Through an infinity of our natures, we suppose a case, and put ourselves into it, and hence are in two cases at the same time, Through an infinity of our natures, we suppose a case, and put ourselves into it, and hence are in two cases at the same time, Through an infinity of our natures, we suppose a case, and put ourselves into it, and hence are in two cases at the same time,
+Through an infirmity of our natures, we suppose a case, and put ourselves into it, and hence are in two cases at the same time, Through an infirmity of our natures, we suppose a case, and put ourselves into it, and hence are in two cases at the same time, Through an infirmity of our natures, we suppose a case, and put ourselves into it, and hence are in two cases at the same time, Through an infirmity of our natures, we suppose a case, and put ourselves into it, and hence are in two cases at the same time,

 and it is doubly difficult to get out. r